View Invariant Learning for Vision-Language Navigation in Continuous Environments: Conclusion

 \section{Conclusion}

-In this paper, we introduce $V^{2}$-VLNCE, a novel and challenging VLNCE scenario with varied viewpoints, to evaluate the robustness of VLNCE policies under different camera heights and angles.
-To address the viewpoint sensitivity of existing VLNCE policies, we propose a View Invariant Learning strategy.
-Our experiments demonstrate that VIL effectively improves the generalization ability of VLNCE policies in the $V^{2}$-VLNCE setting.
-Importantly, VIL also improves performance in the standard VLNCE setting, indicating that it can serve as a plug-and-play post-training method to enhance existing VLNCE policies.
+We introduced $V^{2}$-VLNCE, a varied-viewpoint scenario to evaluate robustness of VLNCE policies.
+To address viewpoint sensitivity, we proposed View Invariant Learning (VIL), which improves generalization in both $V^{2}$-VLNCE and standard VLNCE.
+Real-robot experiments further confirm its effectiveness, showing that VIL is a practical solution for simulated and real-world navigation.